diagrams/diagrams-doc/doc/manual.rst

 .. container:: warning

-  Diagrams contains native support for drawing arrows (see `Arrows`_), we only create the arrows in the example below by hand to demonstrate scale-invariance.
+  Diagrams contains native support for drawing arrows (see `Arrows`_);
+  the arrows in the example below are constructed manually in order to demonstrate scale-invariance.

 The arrows on the right are wrapped in `ScaleInv` but the ones on the left are not.